 Mr. Sandmeier has appeared as guest conductor with several French orchestras including the Orchestre National d'Ile de France, the Ensemble Orchestral de Paris, the Orchestre de Bretagne, the Orchestre National de Lyon, the Orchestre National du Capitole de Toulouse, the Orchestre d'Avignon Haute Province, the Orchestre Symphonique et Lyrique de Nancy, the Festival de l'Orangerie de Scoaux, and the Orchestre des Concerts Lamoureux.
 Outside of France, his guest conducting engagements have included the Hochschule der Kunste in Berlin and the Opera/Ballet Orchestra of Vietnam in Hanoi.
 Mr. Sandmeier's career in opera has been equally successful.
 He conducted the world premiere of Dupin's "Narcissus" at the Theatre De la Commune in Paris as well as the French premiere of Britten's "Owen Wingrave" at the Opera comique, also in Paris.
 As part of the inauguration of the Cite de la Musique in Paris, Mr. Sandmeier led a performance of Prokofiev's The Love of Three Oranges.

-Also active as a music educator, Mr. Sandmeier is currently the Director of Orchestral Studies at the Staatliche Hochschule für Musik in Freiburg, Germany.
+Also active as a music educator, Mr. Sandmeier is currently Professor of Music and Director of Orchestral Studies at the Staatliche Hochschule für Musik in Freiburg, Germany.
 Here in the United States, Mr. Sandmeier served as conductor in residence for the summer season at the Eastern Music Festival in North Carolina from 1998 to 2006.
 He has also appeared as a guest conductor and professor at both the Hochschule der Kunste in Berlin and the Paris Conservatory.
+In the fall of 2013 he assumes the position of Music Director of the San Francisco Conservatory of Music Orchestra.

 After beginning his schooling in the United States, Mr. Sandmeier went to the historic American Conservatory in France to participate in master classes with Leonard Bernstein.
 He returned to the United States to pursue graduate studies at the Juilliard School and continued his studies at the Paris Conservatory.
 He has attended festivals at Tanglewood, Aspen, and the Los Angeles Philharmonic Institute and has participated in master classes with Zubin Mehta, Pierre Boulez, Gustav Meier, Yo-Yo Ma, and Sir Yehudi Menuhin.